wadpac/GGIR/docs/news/index.md

 ## CHANGES IN GGIR VERSION 2.6-1

-- Part 1: Fixed bug that prohibitted processing files in subfolders.
+- Part 1: Fixed bug that prohibited processing files in subfolders.

 - Part 1: Dynamic range can now be extracted from Axivity .cwa files when not equal to 8g.